Yid: Usage in European football

 A number of European clubs, such as Tottenham Hotspur and Ajax have become associated with being Jewish.
-In the case of Tottenham Hotspur, rival fans chanted antisemitic abuse including 'Yids' against Tottenham fans.
+In the case of Tottenham Hotspur, rival fans chanted antisemitic taunts including 'Yids' against Tottenham fans.
 In response some Jewish and non-Jewish fans of Tottenham Hotspur F.C. adopted "Yid" (or "Yiddo") as a nickname and "Yiddo, Yiddo!" as a battle cry and often identify themselves as "Yid Army".
 While such usage remains controversial, the majority of Tottenham fans support its use in a survey and use the word with pride, and consider the usage an act of reclaiming the word as a badge of honour, nullifying its derogatory meaning when used by rival fans.
 In a survey, more than half of Jewish fans have no objection to the use of the word by Tottenham fans, but around a quarter preferred for it not to be used.
 Some Jewish Tottenham supporters consciously use it to identify the club as a bastion against racism and antisemitism.
 Fans of other clubs use the term as a pejorative because of the perception that many Tottenham Hotspur fans are Jewish.
 This following started in the early 20th century after the First World War when the club was the team of choice for large numbers of Jewish immigrants in North London and the East End of London – those in East London could easily get cheap buses and trams to Tottenham, heading north along the road later designated the A10.
 East-end Jews have since mostly moved to the North and East London suburbs, Hertfordshire and Essex, but support for Tottenham Hotspur continues for many Jewish families; for example, all three chairmen of Tottenham since 1984 have been Jewish businessmen with prior history of support for the club.